Wesleyan-Media-Project/automatic-speech-recognition/README.md

    python3 02_asr.py
    ```

-4. (Optional) After running both scripts, run the the following bash code to copy the csv file from Google storage to your local storage.
+4. (Optional) After running both scripts, run the the following bash code if you wish to copy the csv file directly from Google storage to your local storage.
 The placeholder `asr_demo` should be replaced with the path and/or name of your Storage Bucket.
-Note that the fields are not in order, which is why we manually make a query in order to retrieve the results in `02_asr.py`.
+Note that the fields of the `csv` that is retrieved using this command are not in order, which is why  in `02_asr.py` we choose to manually make a query in order to retrieve the results.

    ```bash
    gsutil cp gs://asr_demo/results/*.csv ./Results/